 Skiing on a budget is easier said than done.
-Once you add up the cost of gear, lodging, and lift tickets, a day on the mountain can add up quickly.
-However, there are many New England ski resorts that make it easy to ski and ride affordably.
-You can even find lift tickets for less than $50 at some ski areas.
-So keep reading as we highlight some of the most affordable New England ski areas.
+Gear rentals, transportation, lodging and lift tickets can add up quickly.
+However, many New England ski resorts make it easy to ski and ride affordably.
+At some resorts, you can even find lift tickets for less than $50.
+Keep reading as we highlight some of the most affordable New England ski areas.
+For more options throughout the U.S., check out our round-up of some of the most affordable ski resorts.
+After your trip, leave a review here, to help your fellow skiers and riders.

 The Most Affordable Ski Resorts in New England